Mimino666/tc-marathoner/README.md

 Once you have implemented a solution that you plan to run on a large number of tests you can *tag* the solution, before you do so:
 ```
->>> tag create my_solution             # tag the current solution with name "my_solution"
+>>> tag create my_solution             # create a tag from the current solution and name it "my_solution"
 ```
 Marathoner will compute the hash of your current source code (you specified path to your source code in .cfg file) and store it under the name "*my_solution*".
 Now whenever you run some tests, Marathoner will check the hash of your current source code against the hashes of the source codes that you have already tagged.
-If there is a match, Marathoner will store the results of the tests under the matched tag name.
+If there is a match between the hashes, Marathoner will store the results of the tests under the matched tag name.
 ```
 >>> tag                                 # display the list of existing tags
 |-----------------|---------------------|